microsoft/Detours/README.md

 ## Supported Platforms

-`X86, X64, and ARM32` have all been tested and work, but I do not have a *Windows on ARM* device to test `ARM64` support with.
+`X86, X64, and ARM` have all been tested and work, but I do not have a *Windows on ARM* device to test `ARM64` support with.
 If you have one to loan, let me know, otherwise, I will wait for a price drop.

 ## Building